originphp/framework/README.md

 - Yaml reading and writing
 - CSV reading and writing
 - XML reading and writing
+- Html parsing and converting
+- Markdown parsing and converting
 - Storage system which supports local disk, FTP and SFTP
 - Email using SMTP
 - and much more